Fenici/ivy-school/README.md

 1. Admin can add teacher/tutor
 2. Admin add course & Assignment
 3. Student Enroll to each class by their choice
-4. Teacher could hand out the assignment and make assessment on it
+4. Teacher could hand out the assignment and make assessment + feedback comments
 5. Teach could see how many student enroll in their class
 6. Teacher be able to see each different assignment which submitted by student
 7. Teacher be able to give out annoucement to their class

 ## Objective: Deliver a teaching management system which includes: